adriennerice/liri-node-app/README.md

     ![Image of Band Search](/images/concertSearch.png)

-2. Search for a song uzing the node-spotify-api to retrieve song information from the Spotify API.
+2. Search for a song using the node-spotify-api to retrieve song information from the Spotify API.
 If no song is provided the program will search for "The Sign" by Ace of Base.

     * Artist(s)
     * The song's name